CorridorVLA: Explicit Spatial Constraints for Generative Action Heads via Sparse Anchors: Method

 \section{Method}

 We view robotic action execution as a structured evolution of spatial states: objects and the end-effector move through a sequence of meaningful configurations before a task is completed.
-Motivated by this perspective, several VLA systems introduce auxiliary predictions---such as goal images, future videos, or waypoints---to provide spatial guidance for action generation.
+Existing VLA systems often provide such guidance through visual or latent intermediates.
 These signals can be effective, but they are commonly encoded in visual or latent forms, which may entangle task-relevant motion cues with appearance-level details and typically influence the action head only through implicit feature interactions.
+An overview of the proposed CorridorVLA framework is shown in Fig.~\ref{framework}.
+For clarity, Table~\ref{tab:notation} summarizes the main notation used throughout the method.

 In this work, we ask a more direct question: can \emph{text-style} spatial cues, expressed as simple physical quantities of spatial change, serve as an effective intermediate representation for VLA?
 We focus on predicting sparse key waypoints along an execution window and using them as \emph{explicit} spatial constraints during action generation.
 This design aims to (i) keep the intermediate signal close to the control manifold (e.g., incremental displacements rather than images), and (ii) make the guidance act at the objective level, providing a clear training signal beyond latent feature shaping.
-To study this question with minimal confounding factors, we build on SmolVLA~\cite{shukor2025smolvla}.
-Its lightweight backbone enables fast iteration and fine-grained ablations, while the relatively small parameter count helps attribute performance changes to representation and objective design rather than increased model capacity.
+To isolate the effect of the proposed representation and objective, we instantiate CorridorVLA on top of SmolVLA~\cite{shukor2025smolvla}.
+Its lightweight architecture enables fast iteration and fine-grained ablations, while the relatively small model size helps attribute performance gains to the proposed design rather than increased capacity.

-Two requirements guide our formulation.
-First, the spatial physical quantities should be introduced \emph{before} action generation, so that they can be predicted from the same vision--language context as the policy.
-Second, they should exert \emph{direct} influence on the action generator itself---not only by modifying hidden features, but also by imposing explicit constraints on the generated trajectories.
+Two design principles guide our formulation.
+First, the spatial cues should be predicted from the same vision--language backbone that conditions the action policy, ensuring that they are grounded in the same multimodal context.
+Second, rather than serving only as latent features, these cues should directly constrain the action-generation objective by providing explicit trajectory-level supervision.